ardkastrati/EEGEyeNet/README.md

 ## Introduction EEGEyeNet
-EEGEyeNet is benchmark to evaluate ET prediction based on EEG measurements with an increasing level of difficulty
+EEGEyeNet is a benchmark to evaluate ET prediction based on EEG measurements with an increasing level of difficulty

 ## Overview
 The repository consists of general functionality to run the benchmark and custom implementation of different machine learning models.
 We offer to run standard ML models (e.g. kNN, SVR, etc.) on the benchmark.
 The implementation can be found in the StandardML_Models directory.

 Additionally, we implemented a range of different deep learning models.
 These can be run in both pytorch and tensorflow.
-The architecture of our DL models is such that it is easy to create own custom modules for convolutional neural networks, or even implement your own model on top of our BaseNet implementation.

 ## Installation (Environment)
 There are many dependencies in this benchmark and we propose to use anaconda as package manager.

 ### General Requirements
-Create a new conda environment: \
+Create a new conda environment:
 ```bash
 conda create -n eegeyenet_benchmark python=3.8.5
 ```

-First install the general_requirements.txt \
+First install the general_requirements.txt
 ```bash
 conda install --file general_requirements.txt
 ```